smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 {:.info-box}

-Wow, lots of new stuff this week.
-But don't be overwhelmed---we'll guide you through some example code which will (hopefully) be fun to play with, and don't worry if you don't understand everything about it at first.
+Lots of new stuff this week, although because of the two week lecture-free period you actually have a bit longer to get on top of it.
+Don't be overwhelmed---we'll guide you through some example code which will (hopefully) be fun to play with, and don't worry if you don't understand everything about it at first.
 And **if you have questions, hit us up on Teams**.

 ### Quickstart